-Your Clearing questions answered
+Getting a university place through Clearing: Your questions answered

 -

-Your Clearing questions answered
+Getting a university place through Clearing: Your questions answered

 As A-level results day approaches, here, with help from Ucas, we answer the key questions around Clearing, based on some of the most common Google searches on the subject in the UK last year.

-Q: How does Clearing work?
+- How does Clearing work?

-A: Clearing is the annual process that allows students without a university place, or who want to switch to a different one, to search for and find a degree course with availability.
+Clearing is the annual process that allows students without a university place, or who want to switch to a different one, to search for and find a degree course with availability.

 You can use Clearing if you are applying for the first time after June 30, if you did not receive any offers from any universities, or none you wanted to accept, or if you did not meet the required grades needed for your chosen university course.

-Q: When does Clearing open and how long does it last?
+- When does Clearing open and how long does it last?

-A: Clearing opened on July 5 and closes on October 23.
+Clearing opened on July 5 and closes on October 23.

-Q: How do I apply for a university place through Clearing?
+- How do I apply for a university place through Clearing?

-A: If you haven’t already applied for a university place through the main application scheme, you need to submit an application to Ucas.
+If you haven’t already applied for a university place through the main application scheme, you need to submit an application to Ucas.
 You will then be sent an email and have access to Ucas’s online system, Track.
 You’ll also be given a Clearing number.

 Search for courses you are interested in, and when you have found one you want to study, call the university or college and ask them if they will accept you.
 You’ll need to give them your Clearing number.